awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

 #### Rule Collections

-Reference to [Custom Lenses Format Specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html), we can see all the RiskRule are combinations of "choice id" and operators -
+Reference to [Custom Lenses Format Specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html), we can see all the **"riskRules"** are combinations of **"choice id"** and operators -

 As a result, we list out all the options we defined in the previous step, as well as the risk level we want the operating team to be aware of.
 Also, we assigned an unique **"choice id"** for each best practice option.